Our consultants

 Read profile

-Dr Sara Erridge
+Professor Sara Erridge

-Dr Sara Erridge
+Professor Sara Erridge

 Consultant Clinical Oncologist

-She qualified from University of London and trained in Clinical Oncology in Edinburgh.
-She then undertook a Fellowship at the British Columbia Cancer Agency (BCCA), completing additional training in thoracic oncology, neuro-oncology, and stereotactic radiotherapy.
 On return to the UK, she was appointed to post as Consultant Oncologist and Senior Lecturer in Edinburgh, initially managing both lung cancer and neuro-oncology patients, but since 2017 has concentrated on neuro-oncology and stereotactic radiotherapy.

-In addition to her clinical role, Dr Erridge developed her leadership skills obtaining a Masters in Leadership in 2012 and has undertaken many management roles.
+She has been involved in developing several guidelines including for NICE on brain tumours, RCR fractionation for neuro-oncology, and is currently part of a European (ESTRO/EANO) working party developing several radiotherapy guidelines including for glioblastoma, low grade glioma and re-irradiation of brain tumours.
+In addition to her clinical role, Professor Erridge developed her leadership skills obtaining a Masters in Leadership in 2012 and has undertaken many management roles.
 She is currently the Clinical Lead for Scottish Service for Stereotactic Radiotherapy for Benign Conditions.
-She has previously chaired RCR committee on Radiotherapy Safety and was until recently the Cancer Centre Radiotherapy Lead.
+She has previously chaired RCR committee on Radiotherapy Safety and until recently was the Cancer Centre Radiotherapy Lead.

-Dr Erridge has been involved in design of many clinical trials, principally working with colleagues in the European Organisation for Research and Treatment of Cancer (EORTC).
+Professor Erridge has been involved in design of many clinical trials, principally working with colleagues in the European Organisation for Research and Treatment of Cancer (EORTC).
 She has been radiotherapy lead, UK and local principal investigator on multiple trials and on independent data monitoring committees of three trials.
 From 2015-2022 she was a member of the NCRI Brain Clinical Study Group, and from 2018 to 2022 was the Chair of the Glioma subgroup.
+She has been author of several book chapters and of more than 100 peer reviewed articles.

 Professor Peter Hall